Gati’s Journey with Amani’s Social Innovation Framework

 This continuous reframing and back and forth between design and implementation can get messy, but the iterative nature of the ASIF has helped me identify where my design has been breaking down, and where I should be looking to fix it.

-Krisstina Rao is an Amani Fellow from Mumbai, India who completed her immersion phase in Bengaluru, India.
+Krisstina Rao is an Amani Fellow from Mumbai, India who completed her immersion phase in Bengaluru.
 Are you looking to accelerate your career in social impact?
 Applications are open for our Social Innovation Management Program in Bengaluru, Sao Paulo, and Nairobi!